 A Swedish MVNE called Telenabler AB leased GT 467647531812.
 That single GT generated over 1,700 privacy attacks between October 2023 and April 2025, with more than 92% of its traffic attributable to location tracking.
 (New Investigation Finds Israel, UK and Jersey Telcos Enable Spying on Phones Worldwide)

 The GSMA published a Code of Conduct for GT Leasing.
-Two years after publication, it has “no meaningful signatories.”
+Two years after publication, it has drawn no signatories of consequence.
 (New Investigation Finds Israel, UK and Jersey Telcos Enable Spying on Phones Worldwide) The UK implemented GT restrictions that have not been replicated in other jurisdictions.
 (New Investigation Finds Israel, UK and Jersey Telcos Enable Spying on Phones Worldwide) That leaves the interconnect graph with a self-governance structure that has produced no measurable compliance.

 Telenabler AB’s GT generated its traffic over an 18-month window, across thousands of queries, before the Citizen Lab report named it.
 The volume argues against the possibility that this traffic was overlooked by accident.